kotlin-hands-on/hands-on/Kotlin Native Concurrency/04_Background.md

-## 4) Background
+# Background

 We're going to leave the main thread now.
 In Kotlin/Native, if you are *directly* managing your concurrency, you'll probably be using `Worker`. `Worker` is Kotlin/Native's concurrency helper.
 Each `Worker` has it's own thread internally, and you can schedule work to be done on that thread.

 We won't be going into detail about how to use `Worker` directly.
-It is kind of a low level feature, and pretty much all apps will use a concurrency library that sits on top of `Worker`.
+It is kind of a low-level feature, and pretty much all apps will use a concurrency library that sits on top of `Worker`.
 If you are familiar with Java's `Thread`, the situation is similar.
 Most developers are aware that `Thread` exists, but rarely use it directly.

 Instead of using `Worker`, we're going to craft our own concurrency function called `background`.